 We can respect individuality and community at the same time.
 Without individuality (i.e. being able to express who you really are), life is oppressive.
 Without community, life is cold.
 A successful, healthy community cannot exist without individual free expression.
 We don’t have to murder one to keep the other.
 We can talk to each other.
 We can disagree.
 We can be who we are, and allow others to do the same, and we can use common sense, love, and inner confidence to build beautiful, subjective bridges.

-Is my idea counter culture and borderline insane?
-Yes, and a major pain in my arse.
+Is this idea counter culture and borderline insane?
+Yes.

 Why am I bothering?
 Because somebody has to do it, and I have the patience and the itch.